dotnet/source-build/Documentation/Coherency.md

 - Use AzDo build storage
 - Use a source-build BAR channel
 - Channel runs a release pipeline to upload to internal or external storage as appropriate
+- Build numbers are significant to us so we will have to hold on to a manifest or similar with those.